PHeonix25/bts-2017-february/docker/elk/README.md

 2. Redis Commander (using the `tenstartups/redis-commander` image, running on port `8081`)
 3. The ELK Stack (using our homegrown image, based off the `sebp/elk` image, running on ports `5000`, `5044`, `5601`, `9200` and `9300`)

-The image creation commands for container #3 can be found in the local [dockerfile](dockerfile).
+The image creation commands for container #3 can be found in the local [Dockerfile](Dockerfile).

 ## How to get started